lukestrickland/ggdmc/README.md

 ## Extract the mean and variabilities of parameters across the 40 participants
 ## ps <- attr(dat, "parameters")
 ##
-## Please use matrixStats package, which is even faster than C functions in
+## Please use matrixStats package, which is even faster than the C functions
-## base package
+## in base package
 ##
 ## round(matrixStats::colMeans2(ps), 2)
 ## round(matrixStats::colSds(ps), 2)